WojtusMientus/WojtusMientus/README.md

 For the past couple of months, I’ve been diving into Unreal Engine, exploring its capabilities and learning the ins and outs of game development with C++.
 This journey has been incredibly exciting, and I’m eager to continue pushing my skills further.
 Before this, I spent time working with Unity, and that experience has helped me in transitioning into Unreal Engine.

-* 💻  I'm currently developing my latest project: Boid Simulation - Unreal Engine 5 flocking simulaiton 🔗 Check it out here: [Boid Simulation](https://github.com/WojtusMientus/Boids_Project)
+* 💻  I'm currently developing my latest project: Boid Simulation - Unreal Engine 5 flocking simulation 🔗 Check it out here: [Boid Simulation](https://github.com/WojtusMientus/Boids_Project)
 * 🌍  I'm based in Warsaw
 * 🖥️  See my portfolio at [Itch.io](http://wojciech-maciejewski.itch.io/)